Richard Rogers’ keynote lecture at Cersaie 2018 | by Elena Romani

 In addition to the prestigious Pritzker Award received in 2007, Richard Rogers is also the recipient of the RIBA Gold Medal in 1985 and winner of the Thomas Jefferson Memorial Foundation Medal.
 He won the Praemium Imperiale Prize for Architecture in 2000, the Golden Lion for Lifetime Achievement at the Venice Biennale in 2006 and the Tau Sigma Delta Gold Medal.
 In 2008, he became a member of The Order of Companions of Honour.
 The practice received the Stirling Prize in 2006 for the Madrid Barajas Airport Terminal 4 and in 2009 for the Maggie’s Centre in London.

-Lord Rogers recently published his autobiography entitled A Place for All People, describing his life, his projects and his ideas for a better society.
+In 2018, Lord Rogers published his autobiography entitled A Place for All People, describing his life, his projects and his ideas for a better society.